 Geelong’s drinking water is predominantly sourced from forested catchments on the upper Barwon and Moorabool rivers.

-During periods of prolonged drought water can be sourced from underground aquifers via the Barwon Downs and Anglesea borefields.
+During periods of drought, additional water can be sourced from the Victorian water grid via Melbourne and underground aquifers in Barwon Downs and Anglesea.

 Much of our drinking water in Geelong comes from the West Barwon Reservoir, near the township of Forrest in the Otway Ranges National Park.